WillJames476/Project-Basic/README.md

 # how to run
 1. clone the repository
 2. goto the directory of the repository
-3. type make on your terminal
+3. type make install on your terminal
-4. run the todolist file
+4. type make compile on your terminal
 5. enjoy